prabhdev-khanijaon/alien-invasion-game/README.md

 Real-time tracking of player score, level, and remaining ships using a scoreboard system.

+This repository also has another version of the 'Alien Invasion' game - 'Sideways Shooter': Where the orientation of the game is sideways.
+And the difficulty progression and nuances of the game are different.

 ### Game Logic:
 Aliens move in fleets and drop down when they reach the screen edges.